-A flow of 90,000 ML/day is not a threat to towns and levee banks; however, some shack sites, roads, campsites and causeways located on floodplains may be inundated.
-This flow is well within the normal historical flow range for the River Murray in South Australia.
+A flow of 85,000 ML/day is not a threat to towns and levee banks; however, some shack sites, roads, campsites and causeways located on floodplains may be inundated.
+This flow is well within the normal historical flow range (i.e. many similar events of flows within this range have been experienced in previous years) for the River Murray in South Australia.
 No populated areas will be at risk of flooding from the predicted flow but the extent of inundation of low-lying areas of the floodplain, creeks and flood runners will increase.
+Flow to South Australia within the range of 65,000 ML/day up to no more than 85,000 ML/day may be maintained for 3-4 weeks.

 The Lake Victoria Operations Strategy is currently affecting the flow to South Australia.
 This strategy aims to protect the Aboriginal cultural heritage at Lake Victoria by manipulating water levels to promote re-vegetation.
-Healthy vegetation stabilises the lakebed, minimising the chance of additional cultural material being exposed by erosion.
-The water level in Lake Victoria remains drawn down (currently 445 GL or 66% capacity); however, the lake may be partially refilled in the coming months.
+Healthy vegetation stabilises the lakebed, minimising the chance of additional cultural materials being exposed by erosion.
+The water level in Lake Victoria remains drawn down (currently 460 GL or 68% capacity); however, operations have now changed and a small flow is currently entering Lake Victoria.